 Jogging with a baby increases the resistance, therefore requiring more effort to run at the same pace.
 It’s important to understand the added difficulty when running with a stroller, and adjust your pace and expectations accordingly.

-When you’re just getting started with stroller running, make a point to head out and run based on feel – not pace.
+When you’re just getting started with running with a stroller, make a point to head out and run based on feel – not pace.
 Acknowledge the fact that you will not be able to run your normal easy run pace by exerting the same amount of effort.
 Focus instead on completing the mileage and backing off when your body gets tired.

 Plan your runs wisely